 Adobe Premiere Pro – Lumetri Scopes

-Lumetri Scopes is part of the Adobe Premiere Pro package, but is the ideal tool for colour grading.
-These will help you to achieve naturalistic colour graded footage, and get your video footage to look how you desire.
+Lumetri Scopes is part of the Adobe Premiere Pro package, but is the ideal tool for color grading?
+These will help you to achieve naturalistic color graded footage, and get your video footage to look how you desire.

-It has three tools to help you get the right colour grade to ensure your footage is coloured correctly.
+It has three tools to help you get the right color grade to ensure your footage is colored correctly.
 Here they are:

 For the full article, please click here.
 Our lumetri Scopes article will breakdown the process in detail, and allow you to understand the different features within Lumetri Scopes.

-Here’s a quick tutorial with our in-house editor Philip on how you can colour grade your footage in Lumetri Scopes in only a few simple steps.
+Here’s a quick tutorial with our in-house editor Philip on how you can color grade your footage in Lumetri Scopes in only a few simple steps.

-We hope this article on colour grading was helpful.
+We hope this article on color grading was helpful.
 Please let us know what you thought in the comments below, and if there’s anything else you want us to cover.